As Chicago broils, neighbors find ways to keep each other cool

 This story is part of Record High, a Grist series examining extreme heat and its impact on how — and where — we live.

-A massive heat dome covered the central part of the United States on Thursday, stretching from Omaha down to New Orleans, putting 143 million people in 19 states under heat alerts.
+A massive heat dome covered the central part of the United States on Thursday, stretching from Omaha, Nebraska, down to New Orleans, putting 143 million people in 19 states under heat alerts.

-In Chicago, temperatures reached 100 degrees F with a heat index of 120 degrees Fahrenheit on Thursday, which is the highest heat index the city has recorded, according to CBS Chicago.
+In Chicago, temperatures reached 100 degrees Fahrenheit with a heat index of 120 degrees on Thursday, which is the highest heat index the city has recorded, according to CBS Chicago.
 Hot weather that dangerous hasn’t roasted Chicago since its infamous 1995 heat wave, which killed more than 500 people over five days.
-This comes after a record-breaking hot day on Wednesday at 98 degrees F with a heat index of 116 degrees F.
+This comes after a record-breaking hot day on Wednesday at 98 degrees with a heat index of 116 degrees.

 It feels as if most of the United States has been under a heat advisory at one point or another this summer, with Arizona and Texas especially hard hit.
 Temperatures have been breaking records all over the world, with July setting records as the hottest month that the planet has seen in 120,000 years.

-The past few days have seen heat creep up into uncharted territory, with places like Lawrence, Kansas recording a heat index of 134 degrees F, earlier this week.
-An analysis of data from the nonprofit research organization, the First Street Foundation, found that the next few decades will see the emergence of an “extreme heat belt” stretching from Northern Texas up through Illinois and parts of Wisconsin.
-By 2053, these areas will experience temperatures above 125 degrees F, according to the research.
+The past few days have seen heat creep up into uncharted territory, with places like Lawrence, Kansas, recording a heat index of 134 degrees, earlier this week.
+An analysis of data from the nonprofit research organization First Street Foundation found that the next few decades will see the emergence of an “extreme heat belt” stretching from northern Texas up through Illinois and parts of Wisconsin.
+By 2053, these areas will experience temperatures above 125 degrees, according to the research.

-In Pilsen, a Latino neighborhood on the city’s Near West Side, a bookstore offered up their space as an unofficial cooling center.
+In Pilsen, a Latino neighborhood on the city’s Near West Side, a bookstore offered up its space as an unofficial cooling center.

-Mandy Medley, a co-owner and worker at Pilsen Community Books, said that it was intrinsic to the bookstore’s mission to provide resources in a city which has few public restrooms and rest areas.
+Mandy Medley, a co-owner and worker at Pilsen Community Books, said that it was intrinsic to the bookstore’s mission to provide resources in a city that has few public restrooms and rest areas.

-“I think it’s a natural extension of the role we try to play in the community,” said Medley.
+“I think it’s a natural extension of the role we try to play in the community,” Medley said.
 “We’re open to the public, we have one of the very few public restrooms available in the neighborhood.”

 Medley also mentioned that the store regularly tries to remain open to community members — even when there isn’t record-breaking heat outside.